HillsMakan/sydneyhillsmakan/src/content/partner/ana-biscuits.md

 Trading : \
 -Monday : Closed\
--Tuesday to Saturday : 8.30am to 4pm\
+-Tuesday to Saturday : 8.30 am to 4 pm\
--Sunday : 9.30am to 4pm
+-Sunday : 9.30 am to 4 pm